interactions-py/interactions.py/docs/gettingstarted.rst

 Slash commands also supports ability to set permissions to allow only certain roles and/or users to run a slash command.
 Permissions can be applied to both global and guild based commands.
-They are defined per guild, and each guild can have multiple permissions.
+They are defined per guild ,per top-level command (the base command for subcommands), and each guild can have multiple permissions.
 Here table that shows the JSON structure of how choices are represented for a single permission:

 +-------------+--------------------------------------------+-----------------------------------------------------------------------------------------------------+